tersesystems/echopraxia-plusscala/README.md

 ### Trace Logger

 Trace logging usually involves a custom field builder that has additional type classes to handle the return type -- this works particularly well with automatic derivation.
+Trace logging includes source code information, **including arguments**, so it is only for use in a debugging situation.

 ```scala
 libraryDependencies += "com.tersesystems.echopraxia.plusscala" %% "trace-logger" % echopraxiaPlusScalaVersion